Construction Company 2025 Agenda for ConFeX KSA Details

 Predictive AI for operational efficiency in mixed-use buildings

-Wissam Hijazi, VP Innovation & Smart Building Solutions - MENA, EllisDon
+Wissam Hijazi, Vice President Innovation & Smart Building Solutions - MENA, EllisDon

 Vladimir Milovanović, CEO & Co-Founder, Lupa Technology